timberwoof/gristleball/README.md

 * gaussian (xmean, stdDev)
 * etc
 Each has
-* constructor with its parameters
+* constructor with parameters
 * calculator that returns one value each time it's called

-# Result Class
-* constructor with parameters for name (title), x axis label, y axis label, number of buckets, x units, y units.
-Optionally give the expected min-max values.
-* tallier to call every time the iterator loops.
-If you specified the buckets, then it bins the result right away.
-If you did not, then it puts the result into a list.
-* grapher that creates the graph from its results.

-# Iterator Class (Main)
-* calls your model class constructor
-* iterator calls your model class calculator
-* (if calculator didn't crash) iterator calls the results tallier
-* when it's done, it calls all the talliers to create the graphs.
-In V1 done is after a specified number of iterations.

 # Your Class for calculator
-* constructor method gets called once and calls the needed distribution constructors, one for every variable your model needs
+* Constructor method __init__ gets called once and calls the needed distribution constructors, one for every variable your model needs.
-* calculator function gets called a zillion times by the iterator.
-It calls the distribution functions for values, calculates the results, and returns list results of to the iterator.
+* Calculator function calculate() gets called a zillion times by the iterator.
+It calls the distribution functions for values, calculates the results, and put them into the result class.
 You should write this to be efficient.

+# Result Class
+* constructor with parameters for name (title), number of bins, x axis label
+* tallier that the model calls every time it is called by the iterator
+* grapher that creates the graphs from its results

+# Iterator Class (Monte)
+* This is the main program.
+* It calls your model class constructor.
+* It repeatedly calls your model class calculator.
+* When it's done, it calls the result classes to create the graphs.

 # Required libraries
 * random
-* numpy
+* numpy: pip install numpy
-* pyplot
+* matplotlib pyplot:  pip install matplotlib

 # To Do
-* Make the user model library a parameter to the main class.
+* Make the user model class name a parameter to the main class.
 * Put everything else into a package or something.
-* Test for required packages and give actually helpful instructions for what to do.
+* At runtime test for required packages and give actually helpful instructions for what to do.
 * Error handling.
+* More distribution types.